 Who can go

-Anyone normally permitted entry to Dubai can visit, even on vacation.
+For everyone else, anyone normally permitted entry to Dubai can visit.

 What are the restrictions?

-The United Arab Emirates has opened applications for tourist visas to vaccinated travelers from all countries.
+The United Arab Emirates has opened applications for tourist visas to vaccinated travelers from all countries, apart from the African countries listed above.

-All passengers arriving into Dubai must present a negative PCR test taken within 72 hours of their arrival into the country and register their vaccination status on the government's health app (COVID-19 DXB app).
-Visitors from certain countries -- more than 50 in total, including Brazil and Russia -- must take another test upon arrival in Dubai.
+Passengers arriving into Dubai from most countries must present a negative PCR test taken within 72 hours of their arrival into the country and register their vaccination status on the government's health app (COVID-19 DXB app).

-There are specific protocols for travelers arriving from Bangladesh, Ethiopia, India, Nigeria, Pakistan, Sri Lanka, South Africa, Uganda, Vietnam and Zambia.
-This includes a rapid PCR test report with a QR code for a test conducted at the departure airport within six hours of departure.
+Exceptions include passengers arriving from Bangladesh, Ghana, Guinea, India, Pakistan, Rwanda, Sri Lanka, Sudan, Uganda, the UK and Zambia, for whom the test window is 48 hours.
+They must also provide a rapid PCR test report with a QR code for a test conducted at the departure airport within six hours of departure.

 UK travelers should note that that NHS Covid Test certificates are not accepted for travel from the United Kingdom.